The entrepreneurs we work with often ask us whether they need a controller. The short answer is: not every business does!

 Controllers play a pivotal role in empowering business owners to make informed financial decisions.
 They oversee everything from your accounting systems to your financial statements, while making sure that you’re operating honestly and properly with compliance systems and internal control policies.

-The truth is, not every company needs a financial controller.
+But the truth is, not every company needs a financial controller.
 We’ll explore the role of a financial controller through real-world examples and help you understand when it’s time to consider hiring one for your business.

 Throughout this article, we’ll cover: